I got my first challenging Comment just now - on YouTube - where I happen to be enjoying a bit of momentum.

 A broader inquiry into my belief system will reveal that I do not endorse ignoring traditional (or modern) Medicine.

-Though I may continue to be somewhat of an enigma to you.
+I realize that I may continue to be somewhat of an enigma to you.
 Despite my sense of logic and functioning in "the real world," I strongly believe that Crystal (and other) energy is part of our (and certainly MY) spectrum of daily experience.
-It's like I see more colors - infrared, ultraviolet, etc. than does the "normal" eye.
+If this were about eyesight, it's like I see more colors - infrared, ultraviolet, etc. than does the "normal" eye.
 Trying to explain that to someone who has neither seen the findings nor even knows about the devices capable of reading those higher frequencies, is tough (indeed, well nigh impossible).
-Your best bet for appreciating people like me is to accept the possibility that I (and others) may be sensitive - and receptive to - even capable of assimilating energies that you're completely impervious to.
+Your best bet for appreciating people like me is to accept the possibility that I (and others) may be sensitive and receptive to - even capable of assimilating - energies that you're completely impervious to.

 One last thing I will give you is that I disagree vehemently with the "prescriptive" approach to Crystals where people DO make explicit claims about how this-or-that will cure the other (or the third) symptom.
 That feels too simplistic and fantastic to believe in.
-Those folks may better deserve your ire, though the more politely and professionally you can approach them, the better the outcome for all.
+Those folks may better deserve your ire, though the more politely and professionally you can approach them - and with some degree of emotional sensitivity - the better the outcome will be for all.

 I believe the Crystals contain and represent certain natural energies.
 Romantic love and money making are exclusively human constructs, and do not show up as such in Nature.
-That's why it makes me crazy when people ask me for a Crystal that will make them rich or bring them Love.
+That's why it frustrates me when people request a Crystal that will make them rich or bring them Love.
 Related concepts (or vibrations) like resonance, harmony, health, and vitality ARE naturally occurring, and worth reaching out to in our mineral world.
 "We've got an App for that!"
-There ARE Crystals for those sorts of things.
+There ARE Crystals for THOSE sorts of things.
 You have to know what you're looking for - and where to seek them - in order to have any hope of finding them.
+But I digress!

 Such-and-such a stone clearing up boils or dislodging kidney stones automatically?
 That seems like a stretch!